DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ### Creating our API

 Let’s start by creating our simple **ASPNET Core Web API**.
-On your command-line, run Yeoman’s generator:
+On your command line, run Yeoman’s generator:

 ```bash
 yo aspnet